aoterodelaroza/acpdb/README.md

   LITREFS {ref1.s|ref1.i} {ref2.s|ref2.i} ...
   XYZ xyz1.s xyz2.s xyz3.s ...
   ... or ...
-  XYZ directory.s regexp.s
+  XYZ directory.s [regexp.s]
 END
 ~~~

-Add the set with name name.s in the same way as above.
+Add the set with name `name.s` in the same way as above.
 In addition,
 belonging to this set, add structures corresponding to XYZ files
-xyz1.s, etc. Alternatively, add all files in directory directory.s
+`xyz1.s`, etc. Alternatively, add all files in directory `directory.s`
-that match the regular expression regexp.s (awk style).
-If regexp.s is
+that match the regular expression `regexp.s` (awk style).
+If
-not given, add all xyz files.
+`regexp.s` is not given, add all files in the directory with xyz

-Note: there is no facility for inserting db files because din files
-are more efficient.
-In DB files, structures may be repeated in the
-database.
+extension.

 ------